-Houston-based independent Pogo Producing Co. took a huge strategic leap last week with its purchase of Unocal Corp.'s Canadian subsidiary Northrock Resources Ltd. for $1.8 billion in cash.
-The transaction will boost Pogo's proven reserves by an estimated 45%.
+Houston-based independent Pogo Producing Co. took a huge strategic leap on Monday, announcing it will purchase Unocal Corp.’s Canadian subsidiary Northrock Resources Ltd. for $1.8 billion in cash.
+The transaction will boost Pogo’s proven reserves by an estimated 45%.

-Pogo, which has been the subject of takeover rumors in the past, will acquire Unocal's 644 Bcfe of estimated proven reserves on about 300,000 acres in west central Alberta, northwest Alberta, southeastern Saskatchewan and southwestern Manitoba, plus an additional 1.1 million undeveloped acres.
-Pogo estimates that the Northrock properties contain more than 200 Bcfe of probable reserves and another 500 Bcfe of possible reserves.
+Under the agreement, Pogo, which has been the subject of takeover rumors in the past, will acquire 644 Bcfe of estimated proven reserves on about 300,000 acres in west central Alberta, northwest Alberta, southeastern Saskatchewan and southwestern Manitoba, plus an additional 1.1 million undeveloped acres.
+Pogo estimates that the properties, known as Northrock, contain more than 200 Bcfe of probable reserves and another 500 Bcfe of possible reserves.
 The assets are 55% oil and 45% natural gas.

 CEO Paul G. Van Wagenen said it was “hard to know exactly” what sort of growth Pogo can expect from the acquisition, but estimated the company “will be able to meet 10% growth next year on these properties…This in one fell swoop is a keeper.
 We intend to attack this with a lot of vigor and capital dollars.”